telekom-mms/cmcc-operator/README.md

 * can create random passwords for all components and configures the components to use them (MariaDB, MongoDB, and UAPI/Corba).
 You can override any or all secrets for these usernames and password.
 * configures Solr clustering by specifying the number of replicas to create.
+* configures Solr BASIC Auth for solr leader, follower and clients if it is enabled.
 * configures zero or more Replication Live Servers to provide redundancy in the delivery/live stage.
 * supports CoreMedia Content Cloud 11.